sflorezs1/st0263-2261-project-2/Molithic-GCP/README.md

 ## Requirements
 - A VM with Debian GNU/Linux 11 (bullseye).
-- Preferably with a public IP and ports 80 and 443 opened.
+- Public IP and ports 80 and 443 opened.
+    - Preferably Static or Elastic (name depends on provider).
-- An internet conection to that machine.
+- An Internet conection to that machine (i.e. ssh).
-- An user with root privileges.
+- A user with root privileges (sudo).

 ## Install Docker and Docker-Compose
 ```bash